Product catalog

 Quick side‑by‑side reference for the four flagship rectangular and round duct platforms.
 Detailed specifications and demo videos live on each product page.

-Model Duct type Material Width range Daily output Best for
+Model Duct type Material Width range Speed / Power Best for

 Industries served